 9. Beatty says that society didn't want books because it made them think, and they became angry at books.

-11. The main event is when Clarisse asked Montage "Are you happy? " The old lady wanting to be burned with her books and also that Beatty could quote some books.
-These all show how he's changed.
+is when Clarisse asked Montage "Are you happy? " The old lady wanting to

 13. When the Montage talks about his wife's overdose.